hvbr1s/email_cleaner_gpt_bot/README.md

 # chat_gpt_cs_bot

-A Customer Service assistant bot powered by the OPENAI Api.
+A simple CS assistant bot powered by the OPENAI Api.

 Feed the bot an email, choose the desired tone and let it proof-read your email